 For more information about reviewing questionnaires in your VRM module, please see our Reviewing Questionnaires and Creating Issues article.

 If your vendor provided an undesirable answer to one or more questions in your assessment, an "issue" can be created to request additional information or to discuss the concern with your vendor.

 All of the issues you've created with this vendor will show under the Issues tab.
 To open an existing issue, click the description from the Issue Description column.

 For more information about working with issues in your VRM module, see this article: Reviewing Questionnaires and Creating Issues.

 If you have files to share with your vendor, use the Attachments tab to add the files to the vendor user's (vendor contact's) vendor portal.

 Use the Upload New Attachment interface to drag and drop or click browse to navigate to the desired file on your computer.
 Once the file has been uploaded, it will be immediately available in the vendor user's KCM account.

 Click the trash can button under the Actions column to remove the file from the vendor portal and your KCM account.

-Before you can send a questionnaire to your vendor you'll add a user account for the individual who will be taking the assessment.
+Before you can send a questionnaire to your vendor you'll navigate to the Contacts tab to add a user account for the individual who will be taking the assessment.
 Use the Create Vendor Contact button to add a new "Vendor User" account.
-For more information and further instruction, see the above section: Adding User Accounts for Vendor Contacts.
+For more information, see the above section: Adding User Accounts for Vendor Contacts.